keithmburu/courses/notes/compling-primer/regex.md

 1. Follow the first epsilon transition.
 2. Consume the first $a$, taking us to state 2.
 3. Consume the first $b$, taking us to state 3.
-4. Follow the epsilon transition back to 2 and repeat step 3 consume the next two b's.
+4. Follow the epsilon transition back to 2 and repeat step 3 to consume the next two b's.
 5. Follow the epsilon transition to the accepting state.

 If we cannot reach the accepting state, the string is outside of the language and not recognized by the NFA.
 The set of languages recognizable by NFAs, DFAs, and regular languages are equivalent.
 Thus, if it's possible to create a regular expression for a set of strings, it's possible to create an NFA for it and vice versa.